 Thomas Jefferson once said, “I cannot live without books.”
-Inspired by our former President, we reached out to Gwen Glazer, a librarian with the New York Public Library, about the benefits of reading and how to get kids excited about books.
+Inspired by our former president, we reached out to Gwen Glazer, a librarian with the New York Public Library, about the benefits of reading.
+Here’s are Glazer’s suggestions about how to get your kids excited about books.

 Reward Them With Books